-According to the TRA, there was a major drop in revenue collection during the first three quarters of the fiscal year 2016/17.16 The poor collection during this period hardly reflects ineffectiveness from TRA, but rather inadequate time for preparation and capacity building.17 Also, the transition period for the handover of collection from the municipalities to the TRA was very short.
+According to the TRA, there was a major drop in revenue collection during the first three-quarters of the fiscal year 2016/17.23 The poor collection during this period hardly reflects ineffectiveness from TRA, but rather inadequate time for preparation and capacity building.24 Also, the transition period for the handover of collection from the municipalities to the TRA was very short.
 The normal deadline for paying PT is the end of the fiscal year, i.e. 30 June.
-TRA extended the deadline, without penalties imposed, until the end of August 2017.18 Massive campaigns, using newspapers, TV and public meetings, targeting property owners were also initiated by TRA.
-These activities contributed to an increase in revenue collection during the last quarter of the fiscal year.
+TRA extended the deadline, without penalties imposed, until the end of August 2017.25 Tax campaigns, using newspapers, TV and public meetings, targeting property owners were also initiated by TRA.
+These activities contributed to an increase in reported revenues for the last quarter of the fiscal year.

-The following section examines implementation challenges facing the property tax reforms during the period 2008-16, with a particular focus on factors hampering cooperation between the TRA and the municipalities.
+In the next section we examine challenges of implementing property tax reforms in Tanzania during the period 2008-17, with a particular focus on factors that affected cooperation between the TRA and the municipalities.